Skip to Content

 You can make a difference to everyday life in your community by nominating for Council either for the position of Mayor or Ward Councillor.

-For more information about nominating, visit: LGA Council Elections
+For more information about nominating, visit: Council Elections

 The future elected body of Council will comprise the Mayor and 11 Ward Councillors.